When to Start Building a List

-To track profitability I always maintained a full list of product buyers in Excel, but somehow never got round to setting it up onto an automatic mailing system (auto-responder), so that I could keep in contact.
+To track profitability I had always maintained a full list of product buyers manually in Excel, but somehow never got round to setting it up onto an automatic mailing system (auto-responder), so that I could keep in contact with my customers.

 Producing a Squeeze Page

-Once a few people had inquired, then not got round to buying, I was easily persuaded of the wisdom of producing a squeeze page to collect email names.
-The link will open in a new tab to show you the little-known and very affordable WordPress plugin I use.
-So I’m now collecting the names of my prospective clients in return for a free eBook explaining more about my service.
+Once I realised that a few people had inquired, then not got round to buying, I was easily persuaded of the wisdom of creating a contact form to collect email addresses and names of my clients and prospective clients, in return for a free eBook explaining more about my service.

-So one of the other early tasks in my coaching program was to implement follow-ups with my clients, checking they received their product and offering another one.
+So one of the other early tasks I learned was necessary was to implement follow-ups with my buyers, checking they received their product and offering another one.

-Actually I’d tried adding previous buyers to a newsletter sequence with an earlier AutoResponder provider but they insisted that my contacts had to “opt-in” even though they were existing buyers.
+Actually I'd tried adding previous buyers to a newsletter sequence with an earlier AutoResponder provider but they insisted that my contacts had to “opt-in” even though they were existing buyers.
 I was disappointed to find that only 11 agreed to opt-in.
-I guess everyone’s in-boxes are too full and they just thought (like I did!) they knew where to find me from their previous purchase.
-In fact, several people had already made repeat purchases, so to some extent the existing “system” was working.
-Although I sent general newsletters to “the eleven” there was no feedback and I eventually got disillusioned and let it go.
+I guess everyone's in-boxes are too full and they just thought (like I did!) they knew where to find me from their previous purchase.
+In fact, several people had already made repeat purchases, so to some extent the existing “manual system” was working.
+I carried on sending my general newsletters to the previous buyers but didn't really expect much from the exercise.

 Contacting Previous Customers

-So I sent the final email in the new buyers sequence (encouraging them to buy another one – slightly more subtle than that!) as a newsletter to my “11 old buyers” – and am delighted to say that a client from THREE YEARS ago and in New Zealand, bought another test.
+Then I sent the final email in the new buyers sequence (encouraging them to buy another one – slightly more subtly than that!) to my “11 old buyers” – and am delighted to say that a client from THREE YEARS ago and in New Zealand, bought another test.

 We’re not talking big money here, but it’s the principle that a satisfied client was reminded to buy something else from me because I put it in front of him.